Illegal Alien terminology

 The term illegal immigrant is often used interchangeably with illegal alien.
 However, the correct term for a person entering the United States unlawfully is illegal alien.

-The politically-correct phrase undocumented immigrant has no legal basis - it is simply a term used by those who support open borders as an attempt to reframe terminology used in the immigration debate.
+The politically-correct phrases undocumented immigrant and migrant have no legal basis - it is simply a term used by those who support open borders in an attempt to reframe terminology used in the immigration debate.

 A permanent resident alien is an alien lawfully admitted to the United States for permanent residency.
 Permanent residents are also sometimes referred to as immigrants.
 Note that the Immigration and Nationality Act (INA) broadly defines an immigrant as any alien in the United States, except one legally admitted under specific nonimmigrant categories (INA section 101(a)(15)).